-7. Modifications
+6. Modifications

-Occasionally, a change in an agency's fiscal or law enforcement situation necessitates a change in its TRGP award.
-Grant modifications under TRGP are evaluated on a case-by-case basis.
+Occasionally, a change in an agency's fiscal or law enforcement situation necessitates a change in its COPS Office TRGP Equipment/Training award.
+Award modifications under TRGP Equipment/Training are evaluated on a case-by-case basis.
 All modification requests involving the purchase of new budget items must be approved, in writing, by the COPS Office prior to their implementation.
 In addition, please be aware that the COPS Office will not approve any modification request that results in an increase of federal funds.

-The COPS Office realizes that agencies may need to reprogram grant funds.
+The COPS Office realizes that agencies may need to reprogram award funds.
 Acceptable examples of such award modifications include purchasing additional equipment using cost savings from approved items or purchasing a different type of equipment due to changing needs.
-Under federal regulations, you may expend grant funds only as approved in the FCM.
-Any requests to change or alter grant awards require written approval from the COPS Office prior to their implementation.
-Without prior written approval, you must continue to implement your grant as it was originally awarded and accepted by your agency.
+Under federal regulations, you may expend award funds only as approved in the FCM.
+Any requests to change or alter awards require written approval from the COPS Office prior to their implementation.
+Without prior written approval, you must continue to implement your award as it was originally awarded and accepted by your agency.
 Please be advised that reprogramming requests for unallowable costs (e.g., construction) will not be approved.